DE | EN

 Children

-Our offer is basically directed at adults.
-Persons under the age of 18 should not transmit any personal data to us without the consent of their parents or legal guardians.
+Our services are generally aimed at adults.
+Persons under 18 years of age should not transmit personal data to us without the consent of their parents or legal guardians.

 Rights of the data subject

-If the processing of personal data is based on a granted consent, you have the right to revoke the consent at any time.
-The revocation of consent does not affect the lawfulness of the processing carried out on the basis of the consent until the revocation.
-To exercise the right of revocation, you can contact us at any time.
+If the processing of personal data is based on your consent, you have the right to withdraw this consent at any time.
+The withdrawal of consent shall not affect the lawfulness of processing based on consent before its withdrawal.
+You can contact us at any time to exercise your right of withdrawal.

 (2) Right to confirmation

-You have the right to request confirmation from the controller as to whether we are processing personal data relating to you.
-You can request the confirmation at any time using the contact details above.
+You have the right to obtain from the controller confirmation as to whether or not we process personal data concerning you.
+You can request confirmation at any time using the contact details given above.

-If personal data are processed, you can request information about these personal data and about the following information at any time:
+If personal data are being processed, you can request information about these personal data and about the following details at any time:

-the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular in the case of recipients in third countries or international organizations;
+the recipients or categories of recipient to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organisations;

-if possible, the planned duration for which the personal data will be stored or, if this is not possible, the criteria for determining this duration;
+where possible, the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period;

-the existence of a right to rectification or erasure of personal data concerning you or to restriction of processing by the controller or a right to object to such processing;
+the existence of the right to request from the controller rectification or erasure of personal data or restriction of processing of personal data concerning the data subject or to object to such processing;

-the existence of a right of appeal to a supervisory authority;
+the existence of the right to lodge a complaint with a supervisory authority;

-if the personal data are not collected from the data subject, any available information on the origin of the data;
+where the personal data are not collected from the data subject, any available information as to their source;

-the existence of automated decision-making, including profiling, pursuant to Article 22(1) and (4) of the GDPR and, at least in those cases, meaningful information about the logic involved and the scope and intended effects of such processing for the data subject.
+the existence of automated decision-making, including profiling, referred to in Article 22(1) and (4) GDPR and, at least in those cases, meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject.

-If personal data is transferred to a third country or to an international organization, you have the right to be informed about the appropriate safeguards pursuant to Article 46 of the GDPR in connection with the transfer.
-We will provide a copy of the personal data that is the subject of the processing.
-For any additional copies you request person, we may charge a reasonable fee based on the administrative costs.
-If you make the request electronically, the information shall be provided in a commonly used electronic format, unless it specifies otherwise.
-The right to receive a copy under paragraph 3 shall not interfere with the rights and freedoms of other persons.
+Where personal data are transferred to a third country or to an international organisation, you have the right to be informed of the appropriate safeguards pursuant to Article 46 GDPR relating to the transfer.
+We shall provide a copy of the personal data undergoing processing.
+For any further copies you request, we may charge a reasonable fee based on administrative costs.
+Where you make the request by electronic means, the information shall be provided in a commonly used electronic form, unless you request otherwise.
+The right to obtain a copy must not adversely affect the rights and freedoms of others.

 (4) Right to rectification

-You have the right to request that we correct any inaccurate personal data concerning you without undue delay.
-Taking into account the purposes of the processing, you have the right to request the completion of incomplete personal data - also by means of a supplementary declaration.
+You have the right to obtain from us without undue delay the rectification of inaccurate personal data concerning you.
+Taking into account the purposes of the processing, you have the right to have incomplete personal data completed, including by means of providing a supplementary statement.

 (5) Right to erasure (“right to be forgotten”)

-You have the right to request the controller to delete personal data concerning you without undue delay, and we are obliged to delete personal data without undue delay, if one of the following reasons applies:
+You have the right to obtain from the controller the erasure of personal data concerning you without undue delay and we are obliged to erase personal data without undue delay where one of the following grounds applies:

-The personal data are no longer necessary for the purposes for which they were collected or otherwise processed.
+The personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed.

-The data subject revokes the consent on which the processing was based pursuant to Article 6(1)(a) or Article 9(2)(a) of the GDPR and there is no other legal basis for the processing.
+The data subject withdraws consent on which the processing is based according to Article 6(1)(a) or Article 9(2)(a) GDPR, and where there is no other legal ground for the processing.

-The data subject objects to the processing pursuant to Article 21(1) of the GDPR and there are no overriding legitimate grounds for the processing, or the data subject objects to the processing pursuant to Article 21(2) of the GDPR.
+The data subject objects to the processing pursuant to Article 21(1) GDPR and there are no overriding legitimate grounds for the processing, or the data subject objects to the processing pursuant to Article 21(2) GDPR.

-The deletion of the personal data is necessary for compliance with a legal obligation under Union or Member State law to which the controller is subject.
+The personal data have to be erased for compliance with a legal obligation in Union or Member State law to which the controller is subject.

-The personal data was collected in relation to information society services offered pursuant to Article 8(1) GDPR.
+The personal data have been collected in relation to the offer of information society services referred to in Article 8(1) GDPR.

-If the controller has disclosed the personal data to the public and is obliged to erase it pursuant to paragraph 1, it shall take reasonable measures, including technical measures, having regard to the available technology and the cost of implementation, to inform data controllers which process the personal data that a data subject has requested that they erase all links to or copies or replications of the personal data.
+Where the controller has made the personal data public and is obliged pursuant to paragraph 1 to erase the personal data, the controller, taking account of available technology and the cost of implementation, shall take reasonable steps, including technical measures, to inform controllers which are processing the personal data that you as data subject have requested the erasure by such controllers of any links to, or copy or replication of, those personal data.

-The right to erasure ("right to be forgotten") does not exist insofar as the processing is necessary:
+The right to erasure (“right to be forgotten”) does not apply to the extent that processing is necessary:

-for compliance with a legal obligation which requires processing under Union or Member State law to which the controller is subject, or for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller;
+for compliance with a legal obligation which requires processing by Union or Member State law to which the controller is subject or for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller;

-for reasons of public interest in the field of public health pursuant to Article 9(2)(h) and (i) and Article 9(3) of the GDPR;
+for reasons of public interest in the area of public health in accordance with Article 9(2)(h) and (i) and Article 9(3) GDPR;

-for archiving purposes in the public interest, scientific or historical research purposes, or statistical purposes pursuant to Article 89(1) of the GDPR, where the right referred to in paragraph 1 is likely to make impossible or seriously prejudice the achievement of the purposes of such processing, or for the establishment, exercise or defense of legal claims.
+for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes in accordance with Article 89(1) GDPR, in so far as the right referred to in paragraph 1 is likely to render impossible or seriously impair the achievement of the objectives of that processing; or for the establishment, exercise or defence of legal claims.

 (6) Right to restriction of processing

-You have the right to request us to restrict the processing of your personal data if one of the following conditions is met:
+You have the right to obtain from us restriction of processing where one of the following applies:

-the processing is unlawful and the data subject refuses the erasure of the personal data and instead requests the restriction of the use of the personal data;
+the processing is unlawful and the data subject opposes the erasure of the personal data and requests the restriction of their use instead;

-the controller no longer needs the personal data for the purposes of processing, but the data subject needs them for the establishment, exercise or defense of legal claims, or the data subject has objected to the processing pursuant to Article 21(1) of the GDPR, as long as it is not yet established whether the legitimate grounds of the controller override those of the data subject.
+the controller no longer needs the personal data for the purposes of the processing, but they are required by the data subject for the establishment, exercise or defence of legal claims, or the data subject has objected to processing pursuant to Article 21(1) GDPR pending the verification whether the legitimate grounds of the controller override those of the data subject.

-In order to exercise the right to restrict the processing, the data subject may contact us at any time using the contact details provided above.
+To exercise the right to restriction of processing, the data subject may contact us at any time using the contact details given above.

 (7) Right to data portability